saintaardvark/landle/README.md

     # Where Landle should store its repos
     repodir = /home/aardvark/landle

+Landle will look for its config file in this order:

+* `.landlerc` in the directory it's run from (which allows for per-repo configs)
+* `~/.landlerc` (per-user config)
+* or as specified with the "-f" option (global!)

 Then just run "landle".
-It'll download the info it needs from Github, create the directories under repodir, and clone or pull as necessary.
+It'll download the info it needs from Github, create the directories under `repodir`, and clone or pull as necessary.

 Additional options:

     -d	Work on already-downloaded test data only (see below) -v	Be verbose.
+	-f [file] Specify path to config file.
     -n	Testing only: show what clone/pull/mkdir operations would happen.
     -h	Help